Aridhia-Open-Source/shiny-demo-chi-squared-test/README.md

 # CHI-SQUARED TEST

-**Chi-squared test** is u
+**Chi-squared test** is the most popular discrete data hypothesis testing method.
+It consists of the goodness of fit and the test of independence.

 The **Chi-squared goodness of fit test** is a non-parametric test that is used to determine whether there is a statistically significant difference between the expected frequencies and the observed frequencies in one or more categories of a contingency table.

-The **Chi-squared test of independence test** is used to determinate if there's a significant relationship between two nominal or categorical variables.
+The **Chi-squared test of independence** is used to determinate if there's a significant relationship between two nominal or categorical variables.
 The frequency of each category for one nominal variable is compared across the categories of the second variable.

 ## About the Chi-squared test app